-If the success of Hidden Figures has taught Hollywood anything, it's that there are riches to be found in the lives of history-making women.
+If the success of female-centric biopics like Hidden Figures has taught Hollywood anything, it's that there are riches to be found in the lives of history-making women.
 Well, as lovers of a good true story, we've got a slew of suggestions for heroines who deserve their own big biopics.

 The Oscars love a good tale of overcoming adversity, so how about the story of this German Jewish mathematician?
 Today she is celebrated for her contributions to abstract algebra and theoretical physics, but in 20th-century Bavaria, Amalie Noether had to fight for every bit of education and academic achievement.
 Women were not allowed to enroll at the University of Erlangen, so Noether had to petition each professor to attend classes.
 She later found academic employment similarly unwelcoming.